JordyKingz/jordykingz.github.io/index.md

 # Hello 👋, I'm Jordy!

-Passionate Developer | Blockchain Enthusiast | Security Auditor

 I love exploring new technologies and applying them to real-world problems.

 ## About Me

-I'm a passionate developer with a keen interest in blockchain technology, NFTs, and cyber security.
+I'm a passionate developer with a keen interest in blockchain technology, DeFi, AI, and cyber security.
 I'm dedicated to creating innovative and impactful software solutions.

 I actively participate in security audit contests on platforms like Code4rena, Sherlock, and CodeHawks, constantly improving my skills and contributing to the security of blockchain projects.